jiovanniro/this-meets-arrow/README.md

 You will now notice that everytime *this* is logged we see the Person class printed and most importantly that *this* is no longer undefined inside of the forEach function and 'name' is also no longer undefined.

 ```
-this is: Person { name: 'Covalence', cities: [ 'Nashville', 'Bermingham' ] }this is: Person { name: 'Covalence', cities: [ 'Nashville', 'Bermingham' ] }
+this is: Person { name: 'Covalence', cities: [ 'Nashville', 'Birmingham' ] }this is: Person { name: 'Covalence', cities: [ 'Nashville', 'Birmingham' ] }
 Covalence has lived at Nashville
-this is: Person { name: 'Covalence', cities: [ 'Nashville', 'Bermingham' ] }
+this is: Person { name: 'Covalence', cities: [ 'Nashville', 'Birmingham' ] }
-Covalence has lived at Bermingham
+Covalence has lived at Birmingham
 ```
 This is pretty awesome but why does this work right?